AsirShahid/Automate-the-Boring-Stuff/Section 6: Lists/Section 6.md

     [1, 2, 3, 'Hello']

 Above the changes made inside of the function are still applied outside of the local scope.
 This is due to the references that Python uses for lists.

+Why have this complicated reference system to begin with?

+Because lists and other immutable data types can be huge and having to copy the entire huge lists each time we make a function call would be slow and computationally expensive.

+However, there is a way to make a true copy of a list.
+The deepcopy function from the copy module.

+    import copy

+    spam=["A","B","C","D"]

+    cheese=copy.deepcopy(spam)

+    print(spam,cheese)

+    cheese[1]=42

+    print(spam,cheese)

+    ['A', 'B', 'C', 'D'] ['A', 'B', 'C', 'D']
+    ['A', 'B', 'C', 'D'] ['A', 42, 'C', 'D']

+When making a deepcopy, we can edit the copy of the list without editing the original.

+Lists can also spam multiple lines of code, regardless of the indentation.

+    spam=["apples",
+          "oranges",
+          "bananas",
+          "cats"]

+    print(spam)

+    ['apples', 'oranges', 'bananas', 'cats']

+For other non lists, we can use &ldquo;\\&rdquo; in order to deliminate new lines.